UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/PER.md

 ---
-title: A course to build trust in digital technology applied to the needs of market vendors
+title: ...with a course to build trust in digital technology applied to the needs of market vendors
 parent: Helps you understand
 layout: default